 I don’t trust airport baggage handlers with my travel camera bags and that is why I always insist on having them tucked in as carry-on baggage rather than check them in.
 But that same paranoia actually results in only a very select few items making into my camera bag.

-For others who have to travel with a larger number of photography equipment hard cases are the order of the day.
-Hard cases such as the Pelican 1514 hard case, or the Explorer cases 2209 or even one of the HPRC cases with padded dividers and cubed foam interiors are a good investment.
+For others, who have to travel with lots of photography equipment, hard cases are the order of the day.
+Hard cases such as the Pelican 1514 hard case, or the Explorer Cases 2209 or even one of the HPRC cases with padded dividers and cubed foam interiors are a good investment.

-The bag that you carry must be of a good quality and should be made of some sort of water resistant material.
+The bag that you carry must be of good quality and should be made of some sort of water-resistant material.
 Additionally, a set of good quality wheels plus a broad set of side and top handles would allow you to pull your bag whenever required.